PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 shape-extract suite and adjacent terminal orchestration, core, pass efficiency, architecture, and TensorFlow import blocker sequentially.
 Commit and push only;
 do not create or update a pull request.

+## Pre-QKV shape-extract evidence implementation checkpoint

+Only the shape-extract invocation between the late SPP pair and QKV starting count now assigns its unchanged result to `_late_pre_qkv_shape_extract_stats`.
+The first production call and the later absolute-end shape-extract call remain expressions, and the structural contract continues to require exactly three owner calls.

+The owner still receives only ModelIR, its rewrite/prune behavior is unchanged, and the staged result is not consumed by a reconciliation guard.
+Late SPP and QKV remain its exact neighbors, with all other terminal evidence and the broad reconciliation unchanged.

+Focused shape-extract, late-SPP, and QKV coverage is `37 passed in 0.94s`.
+The sequential shape-extract, late-SPP, QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `524 passed in 29.02s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, propagate ordered results and net-prune evidence from the late SPP pair immediately before this owner.
+Commit and push only; do not create or update a pull request.